House of Wax (1953 film): Plot

-Sue attends the opening of Jarrod's museum with Scott and is troubled by how much the Joan of Arc statue looks like Cathy.
-Jarrod overhears her and claims he based the figure on photos of Cathy he saw in the newspaper.
-He then hires Scott, who is a sculptor protégé of Wallace, as an assistant and asks Sue to model for a new Marie Antoinette statue, as she strongly resembles his earlier one.

-Believing Cathy's body was used to make the Joan of Arc statue, Sue talks to Detective Lieutenant Tom Brennan.
-He agrees to investigate Jarrod and his museum and Sergeant Jim Shane recognizes Averill as a criminal wanted for breaking parole.
-Shane arrests Averill, who has a pocketwatch belonging to a missing deputy city attorney on him, though he says he found it.
+Attending the opening of the museum with Scott, Sue is troubled by the resemblance of the Joan of Arc figure to Cathy.
+Jarrod claims he based the figure on newspaper photos of Cathy.
+He hires Scott as an assistant and asks Sue to model for a Marie Antoinette wax figure, as she resembles his earlier one.
+Sue tells police Detective Lieutenant Tom Brennan that the Joan of Arc figure shares a distinctive ear piercing with Cathy, which she does not believe would be discernible from a newspaper photo.
+He agrees to investigate.
+Sergeant Jim Shane recognizes Averill as Carl Hendricks, wanted for breaking parole.
+Averill is taken in by Shane who finds a missing attorney's pocket watch in his possession.

-The same night, Sue arrives at the museum after hours to meet with Scott, but Jarrod sent him on an errand when he heard she was coming.
-Not finding anyone around, she pulls a brunette wig off the Joan of Arc statue, exposing Cathy's blonde hair underneath, which proves to her that the figure is indeed Cathy's wax-coated body.
-Jarrod observes her discovery and gets up from his wheelchair.
-He grabs Sue and she strikes him, shattering a wax mask that concealed his disfigured face.
-Sue recognizes Jarrod as the murderer and faints.
+Sue arrives at the museum after hours to meet Scott, but Jarrod had sent him on an errand when he heard she was coming.
+She soon discovers Cathy's corpse within the Joan of Arc figure.
+Jarrod, watching, gets up from his wheelchair, revealing he can walk.
+Sue strikes him, breaking a wax mask concealing his disfigured face identifying him as the murderer.
+She faints and Jarrod heats wax for his Marie Antoinette sculpture.